joeldodich/zubridge/packages/electron/docs/migration-guide.md

 pnpm add @zubridge/electron@latest
 ```

 > **Note:** For transitional compatibility, `mainZustandBridge` is now an alias for `createZustandBridge` and uses the new IPC channels.
 You can continue using `mainZustandBridge` temporarily, but are encouraged to update your imports to use `createZustandBridge` directly.
+Both functions have identical signatures and accept the same options, making the migration as simple as renaming your imports.

 ### 2. Main Process Code Changes